openshift/osd-network-verifier/docs/aws/aws.md

    4. Obtain params:
       1. subnet-id: the subnet id to be verified.
       2. platform: This parameter dictates for which set of endpoints the verifier should test.
 If testing a subnet that hosts (or will host) a traditional OSD/ROSA cluster, set this to `aws` (or leave blank).
 If you're instead testing a subnet hosting a HyperShift Hosted Cluster (*not* a hosted control plane/management cluster) on AWS, set this to `hostedcluster`.
+If you're testing a subnet that hosts a classic ROSA cluster hosted in AWS GovCloud, set this to `aws-govcloud-classic`

    5. Execute: